Jaelumz/Tableau-Project/README.md

-# Final-Project-Tableau
+# Real Estate Analysis & Insights

+## Project Overview
+Real estate markets are influenced by various factors, including economic conditions, demographics, and changing policies.
+Understanding the dynamics of real estate prices and incomes is crucial for making informed decisions in this sector.
+This project utilizes data analysis and visualization techniques to uncover patterns and trends in real estate prices and incomes across Canadian districts.

+## Goals
+    Generate insights into real estate price fluctuations across Canadian districts.
+    Analyze the relationship between real estate prices and incomes over time.
+    Create informative visualizations and dashboards to facilitate understanding and decision-making.

-## Project/Goals
+## Data Sources
-The goal of this project is to generate insights by employing diverse visualizations and dashboards, utilizing data on real estate prices and incomes across select districts in Canada.
-Through these insights, stakeholders and end users can gain a deeper understanding of the fluctuations in real estate prices across various Canadian districts over the years.
-Additionally, they can assess how these changes correspond to shifts in earnings throughout the same period.
+The project utilizes data on real estate prices and incomes across select districts in Canada.
+The datasets may include information such as:
+    Historical real estate prices by district.
+    Average incomes by district.
+    Economic indicators

 ## Process
     Data Preparation: